Be careful what you believe in

 Staring: Andy Newman, Martin Freeman, Alex Lawther, Paul Whitehouse

-Making a living debunking the supernatural occurrences and psychics for his tv show psychic fakers, the pragmatic Professor Philip Goodman sets out to disprove the three cases that alluded his predecessor.
+Making a living debunking the supernatural occurrences and psychics for his tv show psychic fakers, the pragmatic Professor Philip Goodman sets out to disprove the three cases that eluded his predecessor.

-I’m somewhere on the fence when it comes to the film, there were aspects that I loved, the strong acting, the haunting imagery and the easter eggs throughout that point to the twist ending, sadly however there are aspects of the film that let it down such as the over-reliance on jump scares and some of the comic moments that take you out of the movie, both of which ruin the tension that the film tries so hard to build up.
+I’m somewhere on the fence for the film, there were aspects that I loved, the strong acting, the haunting imagery and the Easter eggs throughout that point to the twist ending, sadly however there are aspects of the film that let it down such as the over-reliance on jump scares and some comic moments that take you out of the movie, both of which ruin the tension that the film tries so hard to build up.

 Overall Ghost Stories is an interesting take on the anthology horror genre, providing more of an overall story arc than most and despite its shortcomings still ends up as a cleverly written quirky British psychological horror film, just remember that the brain sees what it wants to see.

 If you liked: League of Gentlemen, Ghost Watch, Identity